How Long Does It Take for Cory Catfish Eggs to hatch: Reproduction, Breeding, & Care

 • Water hardness: 6-20 KH.

-What to do when Shovelnose Catfish outgrow their tanks
+What to do when Tiger Shovel Nose Catfish outgrow their tanks

 Careful planning in the beginning is required before embarking with keeping this species of fish.